This post is also available in: हिन्दी (Hindi)

 - Hardwired rather than microprogrammed control.

 A characteristic of RISC processors’ ability is to execute one instruction per clock cycle.
-This is done by overlapping the fetch, decode and execute phases of two or three instructions by using a procedure referred as pipelining.
+This is done by overlapping the fetch, decode and execute phases of two or three instructions by using a procedure referred to as pipelining.

 2. Complex Instruction Set Computer